DaFuqs/LootCrates/README.md

 Locked                    | boolean       | When true a key with matching rarity will be required to unlock the crate and access it's contents
 DoNotConsumeKeyOnUnlock   | boolean       | When true opening a locked crate will not consume the key.
 OncePerPlayer             | boolean       | When true every player can only use the crate once to generate loot.
 If "LootGenerationTimeInTicks" is set to <= 0 loot will be generated once per player
 Inventory                 | list of items | Analog vanilla shulker chests.
 Defines the items stored in the crate.
-Can be used to define items that are always present in a unique chest at the first opening. (chest crates can have this set, too.
+Can be used to define items that are always present in a crate at first opening. (chest crates can have this set, too.
 They just don't set it when broken, because they are meant to be unbreakable outside creative)

 **Warning:**